vitakafoa/Portfolio/README.md

 ---

-## Ko hai au?
-(Who am I)
+## Who am I

 Mālō e lelei, I’m David, an aspiring IT Support professional based in South Auckland, New Zealand.

-I have a strong passion for technology, troubleshooting, and automation.
-Currently interning at Rise by Talent, I focus on building practical solutions and improving workflows through tech.
+I have a passion for technology.
+Currently interning at Tower Insurance.

 ---